ROYAL COURT OF JERSEY

 purpose of this letter is also to warn you of the effect of a successful

-you may take immediate legal advice in relation to this matter, as there may be
+that you may take immediate legal advice in relation to this matter, as there

 particular a declaration of désastre (bankruptcy) or a remise